gumnutdev/docs/docs/components/gumnut-status.md

 ---
-title: '<gumnut-status>'
+title: "<gumnut-status>"
-description: 'A component for monitoring the connection status of a Gumnut instance'
+description: "A component for monitoring the connection status of a Gumnut instance"
-icon: 'signal'
 ---

-# GumnutStatus
+# `<gumnut-status>`

 The `<gumnut-status>` component provides a way to monitor and display the connection status of a Gumnut instance.
 It helps users understand when there are connection issues with collaborative documents.